 If your kids love papercrafts, this fun project is for them!
 This Eagle Papercraft for Kids is made super simple with the free printable template.
 Simply print, cut and glue together the colored craft papers to recreate these adorable characters!
-It’s also the perfect 4th of July craft if you need something a little extra to entertain the kiddos this year.
+It’s also the perfect 4th of July or Memorial Day craft if you need something a little extra to entertain the kiddos this year.

 Eagle Papercraft for Kids